Style variables

 Custom fonts

 Upload and apply custom fonts using the @font-face code.
 Make sure the font-family name matches across the Font family field and the @font-face code.
-It has the following settings:

 • Name: Give a name that helps identify your font.